Retrieval and transfer

 Notify the patient’s family or next of kin of their transfer and ensure all the patient’s property is secured.

-ARV or PIPER will provide updates to the receiving trauma services en route to ensure staff are fully aware of the patient’s condition and are ready to intervene when necessary on arrival to the MTS.
+ARV or PIPER will provide updates to the receiving trauma services enroute to ensure staff are fully aware of the patient’s condition and are ready to intervene, when necessary, on arrival to the MTS.